 When driving on road #90, you will see the sign to this national park.
 After turning, you will climb using the road for about 6 km and reach the entrance.

-And as always, if you are reaching by car, then enter “Jordan Star National Park” into Waze or Google Maps, and it will take you to the entrance.
+And as always, if you are reaching by car, enter “Jordan Star National Park” into Waze or Google Maps, and it will take you to the entrance.
 There is free parking near the entry.

 If you consider public transport, you should know that bus #28 has a Kokhav HaYarden bus stop.
 But the stop is on-road #90.
 That means you will have to climb more than 6 km to the entrance (and descend the same way when you finish).
 It makes public transport irrelevant for most people.

 Here is already a preset link to Moovit.
 Just enter your starting direction, and you will get the updated directions.